Adansonia digitata: Ghana

 At Saakpuli (also Sakpele) in northern Ghana the site of a 19th-century slave transit camp is marked by a stand of large baobabs, to which slaves were chained.
 The chains were wrapped around their trunks or around the roots.
 Similarly, two trees at Salaga in central Ghana are reminders of the slave trade.
 One, located at the former slave market at the center of town, was replanted at the site of the original to which slaves were shackled.
 A second larger tree marks the slave cemetery, where bodies of dead slaves were dumped.

 India

 Inside the Golconda Fort in Hyderabad, India, is a baobab tree estimated to be 430 years old.
 It is the largest baobab outside of Africa.

-Sri Lanka

-It grows in Mannar peninsula and opposite mainland, Delft island, Wilpaththu and Puththam.